 The Casper local environment provides an in-memory virtual machine against which you can run your contract for testing.
 When you run the test crate, it will automatically build the smart contract in release mode and then run a series of tests against it in the Casper runtime environment.
 The custom build script is named build.rs if you are interested in looking more into it.

-Note: Since the test script automatically builds the contract, during development you only need to run the command cargo test without the need for cargo build.
+Note: Since the test script automatically builds the contract, during development you only need to run the command make test without the need for cargo build.

 A successful test run indicates that your smart contract environment is set up correctly.

-As a brief example, open up my-project/contract/src/main.rs in your editor, modify the KEY value in the contract, and then rerun the cargo test command.
+As a brief example, open up my-project/contract/src/main.rs in your editor, modify the KEY_NAME value in the contract, and then rerun the make test command.
 You should observe that the smart contract recompiles and the test fails now.

 These Rust resources are excellent and we highly recommend them: